jamesliu/nanoDPO/README.md

 ## License

-nanoDPO is released under MIT License.
+nanoDPO is licensed under the Apache License 2.0.
+See the [LICENSE](https://github.com/jamesliu/nanoDPO/blob/main/LICENSE) file for more details.

 ## Acknowledgments